diogofiaminghi/terraform-project-01/README.md

 <p align="center">
  <a href="#description">Description</a> •
  <a href="#pre-requisites">Pre-requisites</a> •
- <a href="#how-it-works">How it works obrigatorio</a> •
+ <a href="#how-it-works">How it works</a> •
- <a href="#tech-stack">Tech Stack obrigatorio</a> •
+ <a href="#tech-stack">Tech Stack</a> •
  <a href="#author">Author</a> •
- <a href="#user-content-license">License</a>
+ <a href="#license">License</a>

 </p>

 ## Description

 This project provisions a VPC and an EC2 instance on AWS through Terraform.
 In this project, the terraform.tfstate file is stored remotely in an S3 bucket.
 In addition, we have the creation of a Subnet, AWS Internet Gateway, Route Table and AWS Security Group.
 Finally, an EC2 instance is created within the Subnet.
+All resources will be created in the us-east-1 region.

 ---